 Welcome to your unofficial guide to the Aintree Grand National.

-The Grand National 2025 will take place on 5th April, at 4pm, and we’ll have everything you need in one place, with our Grand National guide, confirmed runners, betting odds, offers & free bets.
+The Grand National 2025 takes place on Saturday 5th April at 4pm, and we have everything you need, with our Grand National guide, confirmed runners, latest betting odds, offers, free bets & each-way places info.
 Our site contains all you need to know about the English Grand National, including how and where to place your Grand National bets.

-The 4½ mile steeplechase captures the imagination of 150,000 spectators at Aintree, plus an estimated worldwide TV audience of 600 million across over 140 countries, while tickets for the 2025 Grand National will surely prove as popular as ever.
-Racing begins on Thursday 10th April, followed by Ladies Day on Friday, before the year’s biggest race is expected to start at it’s new earlier time of 4pm, as the centrepiece of Grand National Day on Saturday 5th April 2025.
+The 4½ mile steeplechase captures the imagination of 150,000 spectators at Aintree, plus an estimated worldwide TV audience of 600 million across over 140 countries.
+2025 Grand National tickets have been proving as popular as ever, with many sections at Aintree sold out.
+The Festival begins on Thursday 3rd April, followed by Ladies Day on Friday, before the year’s biggest race goes off at 4pm, as the centrepiece of Grand National Day on Saturday 5th April 2025.

 Grand National betting

-The Grand National isn’t just a battle on the course though, as the best betting sites also tussle to try and attract the attention of the betting public.
-We’ve got the best Grand National offers and free bets, alongside details of place terms for your each-way bets.
+The Grand National isn’t just a battle on the course, though, as every betting site tussles to try to attract the betting public’s attention.
+We’ve compiled lists of the best Grand National betting offers and place terms to help you get the most value for your money.

 Grand National odds

 The Grand National weight and jockey announcements can provide massive insight into which runners you should back.
 The going at Aintree during the festival is another factor that influences the Grand National betting odds leading up to the race.
 Good, soft or heavy conditions will suit certain horses more than others.
 Horses that run well at the Cheltenham Festival tend to find their Grand National odds cut in the race build-up.
-Corach Rambler’s odds for last year’s Grand National dropped after his impressive 2024 Cheltenham Gold Cup run.
+Corach Rambler’s odds for the 2024 Grand National improved significantly after his impressive Cheltenham Gold Cup run.

 Former Grand National winners are always popular with punters, meaning their odds can be shorter than they should be.
 However, there have been some repeat Grand National performers in recent years.
-Tiger Roll became a two-time champion in 2019, while Noble Yeats followed up his 2022 victory with a brave fourth place in 2023.
-Corach Rambler was among the favourites for last year’s National after his 2023 victory, but fell at the first hurdle, demonstrating that not every returning runner will run well.
+Tiger Roll became a two-time champion in 2019, while Noble Yeats followed up his victory with a brave fourth place the following year.
+Much attention will inevitably surround I Am Maximus, as he attempts to win the famous race for a second time in 2025, while former runner-up Vanillier will also return, bidding to become the first grey winner since 2012.

 Download our Grand National Betting Guide